Child tax credit: Monday is the deadline to pick one big payment over a monthly check

 The IRS says, some people may also want to unenroll from monthly checks if they “expect the amount of tax you owe to be greater than your expected refund when you file your 2021 tax return.”
 Because the payments are being paid in advance, “every dollar you receive will reduce the amount of Child Tax Credit you will claim on your 2021 tax return.”

 If you choose to unenroll from the monthly payments, you must “unenroll 3 days before the first Thursday of next month by 11:59 p.m.
 Eastern Time,” the IRS says.
-That means individuals who want all of the credit applied as a one-time credit must take action by Monday, June 28 in order for the changes to be recoreded prior to the July 15th payout window.
+That means individuals who want all of the credit applied as a one-time credit must take action by Monday, June 28, for the changes to be recorded before the July 15th payout window.

 Those wishing to opt out of some but not all checks should apply by the following deadlines.